 I remember learning this through personal experience after preaching a sermon against the sin of homosexuality (which appeared in one of the readings for the day).
-After some members, who had relatives caught in that particular sin, were upset by my sermon, I was forced to do some soul and Scripture searching.
+After some members, who had relatives caught in this particular sin, were upset by my sermon, I was forced to do some soul and Scripture searching.
 It was certainly true what I had preached.
 I said nothing contrary to God’s Word.
 In fact, I preached very clearly God’s condemnation against such sexual sins.
 However, I had failed to emphasize God’s beautifully created order of marriage and sexuality.
-I could have said, for instance, that God loves marriage, He created the sexual act, and He blessed it both with pleasure and with the hope of children.
+I could have said, for instance, how God loves marriage.
+He created the sexual act and He blessed it both with pleasure and with the hope of children.
 I could have magnified God’s gifts, which would have caused those same members to see why God condemns homosexuality and any form of eros outside of marriage.
 My point is, we may want to take each Christian virtue in the text and turn it into biting law, but maybe we should be more creative.
 Preachers have better ways to spell out how we have not been compassionate with each other or failed to forgive each other or be thankful.
 By preaching what compassion is, for instance, you lead hearers to the obvious conclusion they are not compassionate.
-Likewise, by preaching what chastity is or what it means to be a faithful spouse, you make clear that we have not lived according to God’s holy will, whether married or single.
+Likewise, by preaching what chastity is or what it means to be a faithful spouse, you make clear we have not lived according to God’s holy will, whether married or single.

-So how are these exhortations not merely moral imperatives?
+So, how are these exhortations not merely moral imperatives?
 The Christmas season gives us a hint.
 In His birth, Christ put on our human flesh and weakness, taking the form of a servant (Philippians 2).
 Now we are to put on Christ (Romans 13:14) and His virtues, as laid out in our Epistle.
 Christ is what God has willed for us.
-After the incarnation, all things have changed for humanity: “Er wechselt mit uns wunderlich: / Fleisch und Blut nimmt er an / und gibt uns in seins Vaters Reich / die klare Gottheit dran” (Translated: He changes with us whimsically: / He takes on flesh and blood / and gives us into His Father’s kingdom / the clear deity. - N. Herman, 1560).
-Christ is wedded to our flesh and we are wedded to His divinity.
-We need more than 12 Days of Christmas to contemplate this great mystery.
-A lifetime is not enough to learn all that we have in our baptism.
+After the incarnation, all things have changed for humanity: “Er wechselt mit uns wunderlich: / Fleisch und Blut nimmt er an / und gibt uns in seins Vaters Reich / die klare Gottheit dran” (Translated: He changes with us whimsically: / He takes on flesh and blood / and gives us into His Father’s Kingdom / the clear deity. - N. Herman, 1560).
+Christ is wedded to our flesh, and we are wedded to His divinity.
+We need more than twelve days of Christmas to contemplate this great mystery.
+A lifetime is not enough to learn all we have in our baptism.
 The angelic proclamation of our Savior’s birth “for us and our salvation” turns now to the effects of His birth in us.
-This is not about what we must do, but what we are to believe.
+This is not about what we must <i>do</i>, but what we are to <i>believe</i>.
 He gives His peace and His Word to “dwell among us richly” and to create in us thankful hearts.
 In preaching the Gospel from this text, you may want to keep in mind some basic questions:

 - How have things changed in the world now that Christ is born?